kstulgys/weather-app/README.md

 ## What is this and who is it for 🤷‍♀️

-This is a quick showcase demo project for potential employer
+This is a quick showcase demo project

 ## Features